GW-modelling-Spring2022/Course-Materials22/Setup_Instructions/SetupInstructions_Spring22.md

      - Next search for `Markdown All In One` and install it
      - Finally search for and istall `Jupyter` and install it

-  2. Use `File Open` to open your directory for this class that has all of your repos.
+  2. Use `Open Folder` to open your directory for this class that has all of your repos.
 You should see a file list on the left where you can easily explore all of your files now.
 If it asks you if you trust the authors, say yes.

   3. Next we will set our python environment
      - Type `Command + Shift + P` (apple) or `Ctrl + Shift + P`(windows) to pull up the command pallet
      - Type `Python: Select Interpreter` into the command pallet dialog (NOTE: once you start typing it should give you a list to choose from so you don't have to type the whole thing)
      - Choose the `gwmod` conda environment you created earlier
-     - If this is  done correctly you should see your python environment in the bottom left corner of your vs code window like this:
+     - If this is  done correctly you should see your python environment in the bottom left corner of your vs code window like this (Note in this picture the environment is `hastools`, in your case it will be `gwmod`):
     ![](assets/Week2_Python_Install-376f5919.png)

   4. At this point you should  try running a python script.